 We run a number of social and academic events, including biweekly meetings, workshops, and a mentoring program.
 For details, please contact any of the graduate students below, visit our Facebook page, or email us on firstname.lastname@example.org.

-Adam Blazej: I am a fourth year PhD student with primary interests in the history of philosophy (esp.
+Adam Blazej: I am a fifth year PhD student with primary interests in the history of philosophy (esp.
 Kant and 19th-century German philosophy), moral psychology, and normativity.
 I also have interests in related issues in the philosophy of action, the philosophy of mind, and phenomenology.

-Yarran Hominh: I am a first year Vietnamese-Australian PhD student.
+Yarran Hominh: I am a second year Vietnamese-Australian PhD student.
 My main interests are in ethics, social and political philosophy, and philosophy of law, but I also have interests in social epistemology, the later Wittgenstein, pragmatism and the history of early modern philosophy.

 Mariana Beatriz Noé: I am an Argentine PhD student from the Classical Studies interdepartmental program, and I am mainly interested in Ancient Philosophy and Action Theory.
 My research focuses in how ancient authors thought about the relationship between actions and emotions.

 Philip Yaure: I am a third year PhD student interested in critical race & feminist theory, social and political philosophy, philosophy of language, and the history of analytic philosophy (esp.
 Wittgenstein).

 Natalie Hejduk: I'm a second year PhD student interested in epistemology and ancient philosophy--in particular, how ideas of belief, knowledge, and related topics arose and developed from the ancient world into the early modern and modern era.

 Michael Holmes: I am a second year PhD student.
 My main interests are in philosophy of language, social cognition, and political philosophy.
 I also have interests in philosophy of religion, and ethics.